Estimated reading time: 4 minutes

 How to get a secured business loan.

 A secured loan is usually easier to get than an unsecured loan because collateral is required.
 In addition, banks, credit unions, and non-bank lenders are more willing to extend loans backed by collateral because they are viewed as less risky.
 As a result, secured loans typically have lower interest rates than unsecured loans.
 Of course, interest rates can vary as lenders have their qualification prerequisites and rates.
 It is also worth noting that secured loans also have higher borrowing limits and longer repayment terms.

 To get a secured loan for your business, you will need to meet the borrowing requirements of the lender you select.
 Lenders prefer to extend loans to business owners with good credit scores, strong financials, and who have been in business for at least one year.
 If you fall short in these areas, do not let that deter you.
 You might still be able to qualify because you are offering collateral.

 Review the lender’s application checklist and include everything that is needed.
 Then, before you submit your application, double-check (or even triple-check) the information you provided to pinpoint any errors or missing form fields that need to be addressed.
 A fully completed application package will help accelerate the review and pre-approval processes.

 What is an unsecured business loan?

 An unsecured loan is also referred to as a collateral-free loan and, like its secured loan counterpart, is offered by banks, credit unions, and non-bank lenders.
-Research shows that 1 in 4 small business owners applied for unsecured loans last year.
 If you cannot qualify for a traditional secured loan, an unsecured loan is a good option.
 Lenders charge higher interest rates for this type of loan because it is not backed by collateral.
 In addition, unsecured loans have shorter repayment terms to minimize the lender’s risk.

 How to get an unsecured business loan.